Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: The Proposed Method

-Given $x_{t_{max}}$ and $x_{t_{min}}$, during the two intervals $(T, t_{max})$ and $(t_{min}, 0]$, there is no need of sampling in training.
-The sampling is only needed when $t=T$ and $t$ fall into the range of $[t_{max}, t_{min}]$.
+Given $x_{t_{max}}$ and $x_{t_{min}}$, during the intervals $(T, t_{max})$ and $(t_{min}, 0]$, there is no need of sampling in training.
+The sampling is only needed when $t=T$ and $t$ falls into the range of $[t_{max}, t_{min}]$.
 The reverse process from $x_T$ to $x_{t_{max}}$ can be traced by substituting the corresponding parameter in Eq. (\ref{diffusion}).
 However, the diffusion step from $T$ to $t_{max}$ is much bigger than the original step so the Gaussian noise assumption will not hold \cite{truncateddiffusion, diffusiongan}.
-Therefore, directly applying this nonuniform sampling strategy will lead to significant performance loss.
-Note that the intermediate diffusion processes in Fig. \ref{fig3} are visualized by decoding.
+Therefore, directly applying this non-uniform sampling strategy will lead to significant performance loss.
+To solve this issue, we propose a non-uniform timestep sampling method with a newly designed training loss at $t=T$.